"...In direct, face-to-face

 government.

-Griego says his position
+Griego says his position with

-with the Otay Water District,
+the Otay Water District, an

-an agency the city of Chula
+agency the city of Chula Vista

-Vista wants to acquire,
+wants to acquire, should not

-problem for him as a City
+present a problem for him as a

-Council member.
+City Council member.
 Huh?
 He

-also claims the turmoil at
+also claims the turmoil at the

-the Otay Water District is not
+Otay Water District is not his

-his fault, and when its board
+fault, and when its board

-members got crazy, he quit
+members got crazy, he quit and

-and wouldn't return until they
+wouldn't return until they calmed

-calmed down.
-Is this a trait
+down.
+Is this a trait the people of

-and the Union-Tribune find
+Union-Tribune find attractive?

-attractive?
-What will Griego
+What will Griego do when things

-crazy around the council
+get a little crazy around the

-chambers?
+council chambers?
 Take his

 impressive record of public